johnspray74/ReactiveCalculator/README.md

 11. You will need to pull the latest changes in the repository on the morning of the workshop.

-    Inside the project folder (where .git is) right click and select "Git Bash" from the context menu.
+    Inside the project folder right click and select "Git Bash" from the context menu.

     Inside the Git Bash terminal pull the latest changes with this command:
     ```